edelsonc/asciify/README.md

 $ asciify pixel_house.gif -s 200 100 > pixel_house.txt
 ```

-This leverages the `-s` flag, which resized the image
+This leverages the `-s` flag, which resized the image.
+Additionally, note that the example is very large.
+You may have to zoom out to prevent line wrapping.